ruthtech/voting-app/README.md

 * Kevin O Davis [https://github.com/kevin-on-davis]
    * Investigation into opennorth to find the information about political candidates (https://represent.opennorth.ca)
    * Investigation into randomuser.me to generate information for population of database (https://randomuser.me/)
+   * Server: endpoint creation and implementation, connected to backend
    * Database/Mongoose:
       * creation of MongoDB database and collections
       * initialization of MongoDB from random.me data
       * creation of the Mongoose models
-   * Server:
-      * endpoint implementations: verify voter, enter vote, find candidates, run simulation

 * Ruth Lee [https://github.com/ruthtech]
    * mapbox (https://www.mapbox.com/)
    * React Front end (React, Bootstrap, React-Bootstrap, create-react-app)
-   * Server:
-       * created express server skeleton for Kevin to change the api routes to be populated from the database rather than the mock data.
+   * Server: endpoint creation and implementation, created express server skeleton and endpoints for Kevin to change the api routes to be populated from the database rather than the mock data
-       * endpoint implementations: update address in MongoDB, added district information to verify voter, calculated latitude and longitude and added to user
-       * repair randomuser.me data as a user logs in.
-Most of the data is valid only in isolation (e.g. address exists but not in the city or province listed).
-The postal codes are often invalid and the latitude/longitude locations don't exist.
-Code was added to look at the address.
-If the postal code was invalid then ask mapbox for the valid city, province, and postal code in Canada associated with that address.
-If there was no such address then default to the House of Commons in Ottawa, ON.
    * Database/Mongoose:
-       * Assisted Kevin debugging and modifying the connection to MongoDB/Mongoose model for Heroku
+       * Debugged and modified the connection to MongoDB/Mongoose for Heroku
    * Deployment to Heroku

 ## License